chuffyduffy/Double-Pendulum-MATLAB/README.md

 # yash-double-pendulum

-This repo is a one-off repo for [apjanke](https://apjanke.net) and Yash to collaborate on a homework assignment on.
+This repo is a one-off repo for [apjanke](https://apjanke.net) and Yash to collaborate.

 The code in here is not suitable for re-use and is not a software library or "real" project.
 Don't use it for anything. :)